MDRRC/ArduinoMega328DccServo/README.md

 ## POM programming
 Test only with [MDRRC-II](https://robertdotevers.wordpress.com/134-2/) Menu TO -> POM when MDRRC-II is on.
  * Connect the decoder to the main track (no need for programming track).
-   * Enter the address of the servo to be changed
+   * Enter the address of the servo to be changed.
    * Enter CV number 1 to change the address.
    * Enter CV Number 2 to change the minimum angle of the servo
    * Enter CV number 3 to change the maximum angle of the servo.
  * Enter the value

+Yes, you do not need to enter the CV values as shown in an image above.
+Just 1, 2, or 3.

 ## License
 NONE!
 Feel free to use / change the source code, schematic and PCB data.
 PCB's are NOT sold, so if you want a PCB just order the PCB's yourself.